Home

 Ms Ethel Darden was our most loved principal and she taught the first three grades of our schooling which also spanned across two or three generations of students.

-Now my baseball history and the game as it was taught to me is a part of that story!
+Now my baseball history and learning about baseball and the game as it was taught to me is a part of that story!

 During our recess periods, Ms Ethel Darden would often be found at her desk making a ball out of building line cord.
 She used a needle like you would see at the country feed stores, where they were used in tying up bags of feed.

-Bless her heart; these string baseballs were treasured by all of us in our quest to be playground ball playing heroes.
+Bless her heart; these string baseballs were treasured by all of us for it was the very roots of our baseball training and formed the base for our quest to be playground baseball playing heroes.

 And so, as Paul Harvey would say " Now you know the rest of the story" and to me this is my part of baseball history.

-Baseball history would be missing too much without the Baseball Song "Take Me Out To The Ball Game."
+Baseball history and talking all about baseball would be missing too much without the baseball song "Take Me Out To The Ball Game" and the annual playing of our mid season MLB gathering of the seasons best like the All-Stars 2010.

 Hurry up...the last one on the playground bats last!